-Kela provides compensation in the form of various allowances for loss of income due incapacity for work or infectious disease.
+Kela provides compensation for loss of income due incapacity for work in the form of various allowances.

-Partial sickness allowance supports persons who are unfit for work to remain employed and in returning to full-time work.
+A supports work incapacitated persons in remaining employed and in returning to full-time work.
 In order to qualify for partial sickness allowance, a full-time employee must come to an agreement with his or her employer about switching to part-time work instead.
-Working hours must be reduced to 40–60 per cent of what they were in full-time work.
-Partial sickness allowance is paid for a maximum of 120 working days.
+Working hours must be reduced to 40–60 per cent of what they were before.
+The partial sickness allowance is available for a maximum of 150 working days.